jac-uk/documentation/docs/developer-guide/git-commands.md

+---
+nav_order: 2
+parent: Developer guide
+---
 # Git commands
 ## Getting started

 We currently follow the [Git Flow](https://nvie.com/posts/a-successful-git-branching-model/) model and are using [Hub Flow](https://datasift.github.io/gitflow/TheHubFlowTools.html) extensions to assist with this.

 Install Hub Flow as follows